certeu/morio/README.md

 ## Components

-This is pre-alpha for now, but the following components have been created:

-### UI

-The idea is that we will end up with an appliance-like box that people can administer via a web interface.

-The `ui` folder holds that web interface.
-It will be a static-HTML website that does everything through the API.
+Morio is a collection of various components that are pre-configured to work together.

 ### API

 Morio is an API-first project.
-Everything should go via the API.
+Everything you can configure in Morio can be configured through its management API.

 The `api` folder holds that API.

-So the web interface we are building to manage morio connects to the API.
-But if people don't want to use the web interface and talk to the API directly, that's fine too.
+### Broker (RedPanda)

+The main ingestion of data in Morio is handled by RedPanda, which exposes a Kafka-compatible API.

+### Certificate Authority (SmallStep CA)

+We require encryption, and thus need X.509 certificates.
+Morio provides its own Certificate Authority (CA) based on SmallStep.

+### Clients

+Morio provides a single client package for linux and windows.
+It's an umbrella package that bundles preconfigured instances of filebeat, metricbeat, as well as audibeat (linux only) and winlogbeat (windows only).

-### SAM
+### Core

+Morio core (for COnfig REsolution) is responsible for turning a high-level Morio configuration into the detailed configuration required for the various components.

-SAM (System Actions Manager) is responsible for taking actions on the system level (the host OS).
+It is also responsible for taking actions on the system level (the host OS), including starting and stopping the other components, by talking to the Docker daemon.
-Typically, this mean talking to the Docker Daemon, getting the list of running containers, restarting containers and so on.

-Access to SAM is not exposed to users.
+Note that core is not exposed to users.
 Instead, it will be called internally by the API over the internal Docker network.

-### Traefik
+### Proxy (Traefik)

 Traefik is an edge router and is used as reverse proxy inside Morio.

-It watches the Docker socket and will configure itself based on labels set on Docker containers.
+### UI

+The Morio UI provides a web interface to interact with and configure Morio.
+The `ui` folder holds that web interface.

 ## Getting started